pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ```

 ##### Subscribe to the channel

-Before running the publish example, subscribe to the same channel (using Debug Console or another script).
+Before publishing, subscribe to the target channel and add listeners to receive messages.

 ### Response[​](#response)